jerryfrancis-97/jerryfrancis-97.github.io/index.md

 I love reading fiction novels about science, philosophy and a bit of history, for example, the Dan Brown series, cycling in the evening -- which mostly depends on the mood or work, and listening to film scores like <a href="https://www.youtube.com/watch?v=gEXZmoai-OI">"Aggressive Expansion"</a>, <a href="https://www.youtube.com/watch?v=wL6jh9thk8Q">"Iron Man 3 main theme"</a>, <a href="https://www.youtube.com/watch?v=3Xqqs5bCHpY">"Love & Work"</a>, and so on ...
 </div>
 </div>

+## Publications
+Abin Shoby, ***Jerome Francis***, Jini Raju, Ushadevi Amma C., Ansamma John.
+A Novel approach for b value optimization in IVIM imaging using an LSTM based deep learning network on simulated data, **International Journal of Medical Engineering and Informatics, 2023**

 ## Projects